L1Cafe/docker-murmur/README.md

 docker cp your-container-name:/etc/murmur.ini /path/to/murmur.ini
 ```

-If you are using the built in volume at `/data/`, then you should sure your config contains:
+If you are using the built in volume at `/data/`, then you should ensure your config contains:

 ```ini
 database=/data/murmur.sqlite